Where did this idea of opening up YBCA come from?

 We acknowledge that we are not a museum and we are also not a traditional presenter of the performing arts.
 We are trying to be an arts and civic institution that really centers the artist in the community around us.

 We created the YBCA 100 as a way for us to democratize our curatorial structure.
-Our team across the organization engage with the public to determine who makes the list.
+Our team across the organization engages with the public to determine who makes the list.
 Our audiences tell us who they want to see in our programming, and we listen.
 Only through this collaboration with our community do the true artistic visionaries reveal themselves, and YBCA is then there to support and amplify their work.

 Our work is not contained within the physical boundaries of our space.
 One of the strengths we bring to the public realm is our advocacy—our ability to collaborate across sectors and spread awareness of the crucial role artists and arts organizations can play to create significant change in people’s everyday lives.
 Just one example, we are the only arts organization involved in the Well Being Alliance, a coalition of 25 organizations working around the country on intergenerational well-being.

-As one example of many, we have partnered with several city agencies and community-based organizations to support food justice in our city.
-We have worked with the Tenderloin Healthy Corner Store Coalition here in San Francisco to help convert liquor stores to stores that make fruits, vegetables, and everyday groceries more readily accessible.
+Another example of many, we have partnered with several city agencies and community-based organizations to support food justice in our city.
+We have worked with the Tenderloin Healthy Corner Store Coalition here in San Francisco to help convert liquor stores to stores that make fruits, vegetables and everyday groceries more readily accessible.
 At YBCA, we deployed young artists into the community to break down barriers and build trust and a sense of connection between the residents and healthier food choices.
 We also helped transform these stores into beautiful spaces to encourage and inspire the community to frequent.